ikukonakano/DH110/README.md

 ## High Fidelity Prototype

-Using feedback from the low fidelity prototype testing as well as the graphic design elements I decided on, I began the high fidelity prototype of this project focusing on two feature: sharing  and using a map to find resources.
+Using feedback from the low fidelity prototype testing as well as the graphic design elements I decided on, I began the high fidelity prototype of this project focusing on two features: sharing  and using a map to find resources.

 Below are examples of high fidelity prototype of the same pages above
 |Home Page|Share Page|